lucasdietrich/caniot-rust-controller/readme.md

   - `rollupOptions`
 - Call front-end router
 - Correctly select the route (in the menu) when the URL is directly accessed
+- Make the UI layout compatible with mobile devices